9 Facts About Alternative Medicine Doctors Desperately Want You to Know

 The truth about alternative medicine

-As the saying goes, “It’s important to have an open mind, but not so open that your brains fall out.”
+You've probably heard the saying, “It’s important to have an open mind, but not so open that your brains fall out.”
 We asked doctors and researchers from across the country—including those who use or at least approve of complementary methods—to share alternative medicine experiences that frustrated, saddened, or simply astounded them.
 On the flip side, these are the alternative medicine therapies doctors actually recommend.

 Any remedy can be overused